AT&T, Inc. (T) Shares Plummet Below 1-Year High - News Heater

 T’s Market Performance

-The stock of AT&T, Inc. (T) has seen a 0.81% increase in the past week, with a 7.96% rise in the past month, and a 16.36% gain in the past quarter.
-The volatility ratio for the week is 1.79%, and the volatility levels for the past 30 days are at 1.43% for T. The simple moving average for the last 20 days is 4.09% for T stock, with a simple moving average of 4.62% for the last 200 days.
+The stock of AT&T, Inc. (T) has seen a -0.24% decrease in the past week, with a 6.33% rise in the past month, and a 14.94% gain in the past quarter.
+The volatility ratio for the week is 2.08%, and the volatility levels for the past 30 days are at 1.50% for T. The simple moving average for the past 20 days is 1.99% for T’s stock, with a 2.99% simple moving average for the past 200 days.

 Analysts’ Opinion of T